 E se procurasses alguma coisa mais recente ?

-Future Friendly, circa 2013(?).
+Future Friendly circa 2013(?).
 Manifestos políticos disfarçados de manuais técnicos, ou esta tecnologia tem mesmo uma tendência ideológica que se quer fazer cumprir?
 Ainda desse: "1.
 Acknowledge and embrace unpredictability; 2.Think and behave in a future-friendly way.
 3.Help others do the same."
+Ok, will do!

 Mais uma entrada do mesmo evento, mesmo escriba, outro autor: Ethan Marcotte, também alguém da mesma fornada de autores que se ocupam de webitemas: "An Event Apart: Design Beyond Our Devices" 3 abr 2017.
 E como no Jeremy, simultaneamente um state of the art de guidelines teorias para desenvolvimento web e, se semicerrares os olhos e rodopiares um blueprint tridimensional por debaixo do texto que decompões à procura de pistas, não deves ter dificuldades em ler outras considerações mais abstractas ainda, todas a apontar no mesmo sentido.